 “Faced with a choice between changing one’s mind and proving there is no need to do so, almost everyone gets busy with the proof.”

 The economist J.K.
 Galbraith

-James Clear recently wrote a blog about why so few innovations become a commercial success.
+James Clear wrote a blog about why so few innovations become a commercial success.

 He concludes that, as humans, we are creatures of habit.